What ADU can you build

 in your Florida backyard?

-What exactly is an ADU?
+What is an ADU?
+Florida's Rules Explained

 An Accessory Dwelling Unit (ADU) is a secondary housing unit on a single-family residential lot.